How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 - Cheese Grater - use a flat Cheese Grater; it takes up less space than the normal box grater; if space isn't an issue, go for the cheapest that you can find.

-- Collapsible Large Bowl - Similar to the collapsible strainer, having an awesome Collapsible Serving Bowl is a great little addition for gourmet camp cooking.
+- Collapsible Large Bowl - Similar to the collapsible filter, having an awesome Collapsible Serving Bowl is a great little addition for gourmet camp cooking.
 You can use this handy bowl to serve a salad, mix up brownies, or mix anything that you normally would in a mixing bowl.

-- Chef Knife with Sheath - The Tomodachi 7" Santoku Knife comes with a super convenient sheath to protect it when tossed in your bin.
+- Chef Knife with Sheath - The Tomodachi 7" Santoku Knife comes with a super convenient sheath to protect when tossed in your bin.
 These are surprisingly high quality knives despite the cheap price tag.
 You can find this knife in several other sizes and styles.

 - Corkscrew + Bottle Opener